Australia TGA Medical Device Regulations

 • All disinfectors are classified as Class IIb in Australia.

-• Depending on the duration of the contact, the classification of devices that are in contact with the central nervous system (CNS) is different from the EU, where all these devices are classified as Class III devices.
+• Depending on the duration of the contact, devices that are in contact with the central nervous system (CNS) are classified differently from the EU, where all these devices are classified as Class III devices.

 • Note that a microbiome and recombined origin device, Class III in Australia, must undergo a full conformity assessment.
-This entails a full technical file review, including the design and the audits of the facility by the TGA.
+This entails a full technical file review, including the design and the TGA's audits of the facility.

 • Note that software has a different risk classification, highly dependent on its intended use.

-Although the classification system may be comparable to other overseas systems, manufacturers need to determine their device's risk class based on the classification rules as set by the Australia TGA Medical Device Regulations.
+Although the classification system may be comparable to other overseas systems, manufacturers must determine their device's risk class based on the classification rules set by the Australia TGA Medical Device Regulations.
 Given the differences in interpretation, conducting a classification assessment according to the Australian regulations at an early stage is beneficial.

 Medical Device Approval Australia